 Happy 25th Anniversary to P.M.
-Dawn’s Of the Heart, of the Soul and of the Cross: The Utopian Experience, originally released August 6, 1991.
+Dawn’s debut album Of the Heart, of the Soul and of the Cross: The Utopian Experience, originally released August 6, 1991.

 With the recent passing of Prince Be (born Attrell Cordes) this past June, many of us have found another reason—albeit a regrettable one—to revisit and reassess his group’s music and much-debated legacy within the annals of hip-hop history.